-The ESF Tunnel may become part of an eventual nuclear waste repository.
+The ESF may become part of an eventual nuclear waste repository.
 The design and construction are strongly influenced by this possibility.
 The broad requirements on what is built come from federal regulations and a series of implementing documents that have developed over the years.
 Closest to actual construction are the final specifications and drawings that determine the work to be done.
-In the development of the specifications and drawings, a determination of importance evaluation (DIE) takes place.
+In the development of the specifications and drawings, a "determination of importance evaluation" (DIE) takes place.
 The DIE gives special requirements for the design and resulting construction.

-The DIE considers three major areas.
-The first area, waste isolation, is the impact in which the capability of the site to isolate nuclear waste is evaluated.
+The DIE considers three major areas: one, "waste isolation," in which the impact on the capability of the site to isolate nuclear waste is evaluated.
 An example of this type of concern is for organic materials used in tunnel construction.
 This concern drove the design to minimizing use of any organics (like timber lagging behind steel sets) and an extensive leak mitigation system for the TBM hydraulics (the hydraulic fluids are generally hydrocarbons).
-Another notable outcome of this DIE concern is the prohibition on rock bolts grouted with epoxy resin, which is organic.
-A major impact, which is not discussed at length in this paper, is the limitations on use of diesel-powered locomotives.
+Another notable outcome of this DIE concern is the prohibition on rock bolts grouted with epoxy-resin, which is organic.
+A major impact, which is not discussed at length in this paper, is the limitations on use of diesel powered locomotives.
 If diesel exhaust is finally deemed a problem, an electric trolley transportation system is planned to be installed.
 The project is in a testing mode to determine real diesel impacts.

 Of more general concern for waste isolation is a requirement to prevent preferential pathways for migration of radionuclides.
 This could occur if the tunnel is considered to be a hole surrounded by more than naturally fractured rock.
-A man-made barrier might be constructable across the tunnel hole made by the TBM, but the surrounding rock would remain as a possible preferential pathway.
-This concern in part leads to strict controls on ground support and is discussed in the following section.
+A man-made barrier might be constructible across the tunnel hole made by the TBM, but the surrounding rock would remain as a possible preferential pathway.
+This concern, in part, leads to strict controls on ground support and is discussed in a following section on Quality Assurance.

-A second DIE concern is for radiological safety.
+A second DIE concern is for "radiological safety".
 This involves tunnel stability and safety at a future time if nuclear materials were being transported through tunnels built as part of the ESF.
-Because of the high concerns for safety when nuclear materials are involved, the tunnel ground support system has been given special attention in design and construction (see section Quality Assurance).
+Because of the high concerns for safety when nuclear materials are involved, the tunnel ground support system has been given special attention in design and construction; see Quality Assurance following.

-Finally, a third DIE concern is for impacts on geotechnical and geologic testing.
-The mission of the ESF Tunnel is to determine site conditions so construction cannot unduly prohibit the intended scientific investigations.
-One outcome of this concern is that cement-grouted rock bolts cannot be used in areas where testing is to take place, such as for rock permeability.
+Finally, a third DIE concern is for "testing interference" with respect to geotechnical and geologic testing.
+The mission of the ESF is to determine site conditions, so construction can not unduly prohibit the intended scientific investigations.
+One outcome of this concern is that cement grouted rock bolts cannot be used in areas where testing is to take place, such as for rock permeability.
 Grout running unpredictably through rock fractures in an area of such testing could not be tolerated.
 Shotcrete is generally discouraged to allow for geologic mapping.
-Shotcrete is in the design, but in general, the project envisions relying on rock bolts and welded wire fabric for ground support, with shotcrete as an alternative only if necessary.
+Shotcrete is in the design, but in general the project envisions relying on rock bolts and welded wire fabric for ground support, with shotcrete as an alternative only if necessary.
 In order to permit geologic mapping, some ground support is deferred in the construction sequence, but not to the extent that unsafe working conditions are created.